n-riesco/ijavascript/doc/install.md

 The instructions for upgrading `node.js` have been adapted from those found [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#debian-and-ubuntu-based-linux-distributions).

-## OS X
+## macOS

-I don't have access to a OS X machine, but I have been told that [Homebrew](http://brew.sh/) may help with the installation of the IJavascript dependencies in OS X. I would be grateful if OS X users could confirm the instructions below work as intended:
+I don't have access to a macOS machine, but I have been told that [Homebrew](http://brew.sh/) may help with the installation of the IJavascript dependencies in macOS.
+I would be grateful if macOS users could confirm the instructions below work as intended:

 ```sh